segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 #### Sample App

 Braze has created a sample Android application that integrates Braze using Segment.
-Check it out at the [Github repo](https://github.com/Appboy/appboy-segment-android-sample).
+Check it out at the [GitHub repo](https://github.com/Appboy/appboy-segment-android-sample).

 ## Page